DARVO: What It Means, How It Works, and How to Respond

 “That never happened.”
 “I never said that.”
 “You’re making this up.”

 The denial isn’t designed to open a dialogue.
-It’s designed to shut one down.
+It is designed to shut one down.
 By denying the reality of what you experienced, the other person communicates that your perception is invalid.
 There’s nothing to discuss because, according to them, nothing occurred.

 This stage often overlaps with gaslighting, and for good reason.
 Both tactics work by undermining your confidence in your own reality.
 The difference is that DARVO doesn’t stop at denial.
 It moves immediately to the next phase.